 By middle school he devoured fantasy and science fiction faster than he could check them out of the library.
 However, his first love remained comic books.
 He began writing his own comics with his best friend, and by the end of their eighth grade year, they had written over a hundred issues of the superhero series that would eventually become Children of Nostradamus.
 Meanwhile, he spent his Tuesday’s at the grocery store, rummaging the racks, reading any comic put on the shelf.

 Working as a high school teacher provided him with an uncanny amount of great dialogue.
 The antics of teenagers in a suburban setting became the background of his first published book, Suburban Zombie High.
 Having started working at a second suburban school, the sequel, Suburban Zombie High: The Reunion was published.

 Jeremy became known as a geek before it was a trend.
 During college Jeremy would be shortened to Remy as friends discovered his goal of reading every X-Men comic.
 Being able to explain the many relationships of Scott Summers and his multi-dimensional children became a badge of honor.

 Jeremy came to writing late in his professional career.
 For a short period he majored in Creative Writing but eventually turned to Graphic Design for a career.
 It wasn’t until 2006 that he participated in his first NaNoWriMo, writing an epic science fiction novel.
 Later he would use the opportunity to write Suburban Zombie High and his first draft of Children of Nostradamus.
-He belongs the New England Horror Writer’s Association and partakes in a weekly writing group called the Metrowest Writers where people are flabbergasted by his love of comics and scifi.
+He belongs the New England Horror Writer, Co-Founder of the New England Speculative Writers and partakes in a weekly writing group called the Metrowest Writers where people are flabbergasted by his love of comics and scifi.